Resources

 Produce Seasonality, Crop Extension, and Storage Resource Guide for Nebraska

-• How Are Nebraska Schools Sourcing Local Food?
-A new resource developed in partnership with farm to school partner, Center for Rural Affairs, outlines the many different ways local foods are accessible to schools search How Are Nebraska Schools Sourcing Local Food?
+How Are Nebraska Schools Sourcing Local Food?
+This infographic outlines the many different ways local foods are accessible to schools:

 Nebraska Thursdays Infographic